salt-formulas/salt-formula-maas/README.rst

         - cmd: maas_login_admin
       ...

-If module run w/\o any extra paremeters - `wait_for_machines_ready` will wait for defined in salt machines.
-In those case, will be usefull to skip some machines:
+If module run w/\o any extra paremeters, ``wait_for_machines_ready`` will wait for defined in salt machines.
+In this case, it is usefull to skip some machines:

 .. code-block:: bash